fish-pace/hackweek-2025/book/preliminary/git.md

 #### Option 1: gh-scoped-creds

 We recommend this method if you have permission to configure a GitHub App on the user or organization where you need to authenticate.
-For instance, if you want to push to `https://github.com/example/repo.git`, then you need to have permission to configure the settings for `example` (a user or organization).
+For the hackweek, we have pre-configured permissions so that you can push to https://github.com/ocean-satellite-tools.

 Start from a Terminal (choose the "Terminal" app from the "Other" options in the Launcher).
 Follow the instructions returned by the `gh-scoped-creds` command: